blkdr/dotfiles/README.md

 # These are my personal dotfiles

 * zsh (+ oh-my-zsh)
+* tmux + tpm
+* gnome-terminal -or- termite
 * vim (+ vundle)
 * awesomewm +4

 Note that this files are my personal configuration for my work environment so some things should be modified to satisfy your needs.

 Which things?
-I'll try to explain some of them and add some screenshots (which ill be adding soon).
+I'll try to explain some of them and add some screenshots.

 ## Clone repository